drpicox/gherkin-genie/README.md

 }
 ```

-This will throw an error.
+This will throw an error while creating tests because,
+unless we inject in the wish array AppleSteps and OrangeSteps,
+the steps for apples and oranges will be missing.

 ## Configuration